Merry Christmas (song)

-"Merry Christmas" is a song by English singer-songwriters Ed Sheeran and Elton John.
+"Merry Christmas" is a song by English singer-songwriter Ed Sheeran and British singer, songwriter and pianist Elton John.
 It was released through Asylum and Atlantic Records as a single on 3 December 2021.
-The song appears on the Christmas edition of John's collaborative album, The Lockdown Sessions, and originally appeared on the now-removed Christmas edition of Sheeran's fifth studio album, =.
-Sheeran and John wrote the song alongside its producer, Steve Mac.
-"Merry Christmas" entered at the top of the UK Singles Chart during the chart week of 10 December 2021, becoming Sheeran's twelfth chart-topper in the country and John's ninth number-one single in the country.
+The song appears on the Christmas editions of both The Lockdown Sessions and =, John's collaborative album and Sheeran's fifth studio album, respectively.
+Sheeran and John wrote the song and it was produced by Steve Mac.
+"Merry Christmas" entered at the top of the UK singles chart during the chart week of 10 December 2021, becoming Sheeran's twelfth chart-topper in the country and John's ninth number-one single in the country.
 It also topped the charts in the Flanders region of Belgium, Ireland, the Netherlands and Switzerland.

 Background and promotion

-"Merry Christmas" is Sheeran's first Christmas song, and John's second Christmas single, following the release of 1973's "Step into Christmas", although Sheeran had previously co-written the 2016 Christmas song "When Christmas Comes Around" by English singer Matt Terry.
+"Merry Christmas" is Sheeran's first Christmas song, and John's third Christmas single, following the release of 1973's "Step into Christmas" and featuring with Neil Tennant on 2016's "Joseph, Better You than Me" by The Killers, although Sheeran had previously co-written the 2016 Christmas song "When Christmas Comes Around" by English singer Matt Terry.
 In an interview with NPO Radio 2 in October 2021, Sheeran revealed that John asked him to do a song with him the previous year after the success of "Step into Christmas".
 He also recalled writing the chorus of the song the same day he was asked by John.

 On 29 November 2021, Sheeran and John both announced the collaboration and its release date.
 They also stated that all proceeds from the song in the United Kingdom will go towards donations for the Ed Sheeran Suffolk Music Foundation and the Elton John AIDS Foundation.
 In November 2021, on an appearance on The Tonight Show Starring Jimmy Fallon, Sheeran revealed that he went to stay with John after writing the song's chorus, in which they ended up making three Christmas songs together with "Merry Christmas" being one of them.